When an Indicative Business Case is needed

 ICT-enabled state sector projects and programmes assessed as High Risk are required to prepare costed assurance plans.
 Contact [email protected]

-Gateway reviews are expected to be included in these assurance plans and programmes are normally required to have a Gateway Review (Gate 1: Business Justification & Options) as the Indicative Business Case nears completion.
-There is a 6-8 week lead time for contracts and logistics, so if you have not yet engaged with the Gateway Unit, get in touch early: firstname.lastname@example.org.
+Programmes and projects assessed as High Risk must include Gateway Reviews in their Assurance plans.
+They are normally required to have a review (Gate 1: Business Justification & Options) as the Indicative Business Case nears completion.
+There is a 6-8 week lead time for contracts and logistics, so if you have not yet engaged with the Gateway Unit, get in touch early: [email protected].

 Only when the Indicative Business Case has been approved should formal market engagement in the form of a formal Request for Information (RFI) be initiated to gather information for the next stage.
 The five cases are then further developed out in the development of a Detailed Business Case (DBC).